hunter-richardson/my-config/README.md

 - Each user above executes `$HOME/.config/fish/config.fish` (e.g., [config.fish](home/hunter/.config/fish/config.fish)) upon opening a Fish shell.
 - Each user above has a `$HOME/.config/git/config` file (e.g., [config](home/hunter/.config/git/config)) with `git`-related configuration settings.
 Currently, they're identical.
 ### One-time execution for setup
-- Quick duplication of all configurations, settings, and files can be attained by executing [`source /path/to/repo/misc`](misc).
-It includes these instructions, plus some additional settings I haven't detailed.
-Run this only once per installation.
+- Quick application of all configurations, settings, and files can be attained by executing [`source /path/to/repo/misc`](misc).
+It assumes the `/home` directory is on the right disc, the directory for this repository is `/usr/share/git-repos/my-config`, and all other global Github repositories should be stored in similar locations.
+The script includes these instructions, plus some additional settings I haven't detailed yet.
+Run this only once per installation. **NOTE:  if anything breaks with this script, the machine will need to be purged _again_.**